weliveindetail/blog/_posts/2017-10-22-llvm-expected-differentiation.markdown

 ### Alexandrescu's Expected&lt;T&gt;

 [This well-known proposal](https://onedrive.live.com/?cid=F1B8FF18A2AEC5C5&id=F1B8FF18A2AEC5C5%211158&parId=root&o=OneUp), for which you can [find an implementation here](https://github.com/martinmoene/spike-expected/tree/master/alexandrescu), is a close relative to `llvm::Expected<T>`.
-The decision for interoperability with exceptions is the major difference, but gives the opportunity to store the error payload simply as [`std::exception_ptr`](http://en.cppreference.com/w/cpp/error/exception_ptr)).
-While Alexandrescu added support for `Expected<void>` explicitly, one would return `llvm::Error` in this case.
+The major difference is the interoperability with exceptions, which makes it a bad choise for the exception-free codebase.
+However, it gives the opportunity to make it simple and store the error payload as [`std::exception_ptr`](http://en.cppreference.com/w/cpp/error/exception_ptr).
+While Alexandrescu added support for `Expected<void>` explicitly, we would return `llvm::Error` in this case.

 ### Boost Outcome